codeonlyjs/bundle-free/readme.md

 # Bundle Free

-BundleFree is an ExpressJS middleware for using NPM packages client side without a bundler.
+BundleFree is an ExpressJS middleware that lets you, during development, use NPM packages in front-end web clients without a bundler but in a manner that's compatible with bundling for production.

-Note: this is intended to be used during development only.
-For production you should be using a bundler.

 ## About